U-sama/Angular---The-Complete-Guide/README.md

 # Angular---The-Complete-Guide
-This repo for studying Angular - The Complete Guide course by Maxmillian
+This repo for studying Angular - The Complete Guide course by Maximilian